makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     (relative to the data on which they were trained) and that they have capacity to support datasets even larger than the recent XL 1.5B
-  * not contradict recent theoretical work on the beneﬁts of over-parameterization (Belkin+ 2019)
+  * not contradict recent theoretical work on the benefits of over-parameterization (Belkin+ 2019)
     * eg since in practice these extremely large models are not fully optimized
-    * Subsequent reﬁnements to these models, and other models such as BERT, indicate that this is likely the case
+    * Subsequent refinements to these models, and other models such as BERT, indicate that this is likely the case

 ## Comparing hundreds of (publicly available) models